xoplog/xop-go/README.md

 fully type-safe and keywords must be pre-registered.
 Data elements on log lines are mostly type-safe but do not need to be pre-registered.

-# Using xop
+## Using xop

 To log, you must have a `*Log` object.
 To create one you must start with a `Seed`.  `Seed`s are created with `NewSeed(mods ...SeedModifier)`.
-The `SeedModifiers` are where you specify where the logs actually go by supplying a bottom level, log exporter: a `xopbase.Logger`.
+The `SeedModifier`s are where you specify where the logs actually go by supplying a bottom level, log exporter: a `xopbase.Logger`.
 There are various bottom level loggers: `xoptest` for logging to a `*testing.T`, `xopjson` for generating JSON logs, and `xopotel` for exporting traces (and logs) via